 One commencement ceremony is held each year in Boston, in June.
-Graduates from all regional centers are invited to participate.
+Graduates from all Cambridge College locations are invited to participate.
 Diplomas are not presented at the Commencement Ceremony, but are mailed.

 "March Only" Conditions

 Students may be allowed to "march only" in the Commencement Ceremony with the status of "participants" only, under the following conditions: